aspose-cells/Aspose.Cells-Doc-md/english/net/getting-started/aspose-cells-or-other-solutions/why-not-automation/migration-from-microsoft-office-automation-to-aspose/merge-or-unmerge-cells-in-a-worksheet/_index.md

 {{< highlight csharp >}}

  .......
 using Aspose.Cells;
 .......

 //Instantiate a new Workbook.
 Workbook workbook = new Workbook();

-//Specify the template excel file path.
+//Specify the template Excel file path. string myPath=@"d:\test\MyBook.xls";

-string myPath=@"d:\test\MyBook.xls";

-//Open the excel file.
+//Open the Excel file.
 workbook.Open(myPath);

-//Get the range of cells i.e.., A1:C1.
+//Get the range of cells, i.e., A1:C1.
 Aspose.Cells.Range rng1 = workbook.Worksheets[0].Cells.CreateRange("A1", "C1");

 //Merge the cells.
 rng1.Merge();

 //Save the file.
 workbook.Save(@"d:\test\MyBook.xls");

 {{< /highlight >}}

-## **UnMerging the Cells**
+## **Unmerging the Cells**

 To unmerge the cell(s), use the following lines of code for VSTO (C#, VB) and Aspose.Cells for .NET (C#, VB).